| Are you looking

 Optimize your use of images

-Images may seem like a straightforward component of your site,
+Images may seem like a straightforward component of your

-filename and “alt” attribute, both of which you should
+have a distinct filename and “alt” attribute,

-take advantage of.
+both of which you should take advantage of.

 The “alt” attribute allows you to specify alternative